axmand/react-webpack-redux/README.md

 ### run ###

->To run the project , please typing 'run start' in cmd
+>to run the project , please typing 'run start' in cmd
 ```
-run start
+npm run start
 ```
 >then open
 ```